 - Sift together flour, baking soda, baking powder and salt.
 Add the dry ingredients to the eggs and sugar mixture little by little.
 Add a third of the mixture, beat together until combined then add another third and so on.

 - Zest the oranges directly on the cake mixture and then juice them.
 I just squeeze them really well with my hand.
 It makes for some of the pulp also to get into the cake batter which tastes great.
-Add vanilla essence and beat again on medium-high until the batter is smooth.
+Add vanilla extract and beat again on medium-high until the batter is smooth.

 - Pour into the prepared cake pan and bake for about an hour, until a toothpick (or cake tester) comes out clean.